fecgov/fec-eregs/README.md

 ![General Architecture (described below)](docs/architecture.png)

-This repository is a cloud.gov app which stitches together two large Django libraries with cloud.gov datastores and some ATF-specific styles and templates.
-The first library, `regulations-core`, defines an API for reading and writing regulation and associated data. `atf-eregs` mounts this application at the `/api` endpoint (details about the "write" API will be discussed later).
+This repository is a cloud.gov app which stitches together two large Django libraries with cloud.gov datastores and some FEC-specific styles and templates.
+The first library, `regulations-core`, defines an API for reading and writing regulation and associated data. `fec-eregs` mounts this application at the `/api` endpoint (details about the "write" API will be discussed later).
 The second library, `regulations-site`, defines the UI.
-When rendering templates, `regulations-site` will first look in `atf-eregs` to see if the templates have been overridden.
-These views pull their data from the API; this means that `atf-eregs` makes HTTP calls to itself to retrieve data (when it's not already cached).
+When rendering templates, `regulations-site` will first look in `fec-eregs` to see if the templates have been overridden.
+These views pull their data from the API; this means that `fec-eregs` makes HTTP calls to itself to retrieve data (when it's not already cached).

 ## Updating Data